The Hill (newspaper)

 The Hill, formed in 1994, is an American newspaper and digital media company based in Washington, D.C.
-Focusing on politics, policy, business and international relations, The Hills coverage includes the U.S. Congress, the presidency and executive branch, and election campaigns, among other topics.
-Its stated mission is "nonpartisan reporting on the inner workings of government and the nexus of politics and business," and other sources have confirmed its reputation as a nonpartisan news organization.
+Focusing on politics, policy, business and international relations, The Hills coverage includes the U.S. Congress, the presidency and executive branch, and election campaigns, among other topics, describes itself as centrist and nonpartisan.

 The company's primary outlet is TheHill.com.
-The Hill is additionally distributed in print for free around the Washington, D.C. area, and distributed to all congressional offices.
+It is additionally distributed in print for free around the Washington, D.C., area, and distributed to all congressional offices.
 It has been owned by Nexstar Media Group since 2021.
-In 2020, The Hill was ranked second for online politics readership across all news sites, behind only CNN, remaining ahead of Politico, Fox News, NBCNews.com, and MSNBC.
+In 2020, The Hill was ranked second for online politics readership across all news sites, behind only CNN, remaining ahead of Politico, Fox News, NBCNews.com, and MS NOW.
 As of October 2025, The Hill attracts about 42 million monthly website visits.

 History

 Founding and early years

 The company was formed as a newspaper in 1994 by power broker and New York businessman Jerry Finkelstein, and Martin Tolchin, a former correspondent for The New York Times.
 New York Representative Gary L. Ackerman was also a major shareholder.
 The name of the publication alludes to "Capitol Hill" as a synecdoche for the United States Congress and government generally.

 In 2012, James A. Finkelstein assumed control of the organization.